Kinect/Docs/Kinect4Windows2.0/k4w2/Programming_Guide/Body_tracking.md

 Engagement
 ==========

-In previous releases, the Body::Enaged property allowed you to determine how engaged a particular body is with the console.
+These results are not calculated for the body and exist here for compatibility reasons with Xbox One.
 This property has been deprecated.
 Please see [Face tracking](Face_tracking.md) for how to obtain this data.

 <span id="ID4EOE"></span>